microsoft/nni/docs/Trials.md

 - `@nni.variable` will take effect on its following line, which is an assignment statement whose leftvalue must be specified by the keyword `name` in `@nni.variable`.
 - `@nni.report_intermediate_result`/`@nni.report_final_result` will send the data to assessor/tuner at that line.

-Please refer to [Annotation README](../tools/nni_annotation/README.md) for more information about annotation syntax and its usage.
+For more information about annotation syntax and its usage, please refer to [Annotation README](../tools/nni_annotation/README.md) .

 >Step 2 - Enable NNI Annotation